jakelazaroff/narrows/README.md

 #### optional

-Returns true if the argument matches the given validator, null or undefined.
+Returns true if the argument matches the given validator or is undefined.

-Narrows to a union of the validator type, `null` and `undefined`.
+Narrows to a union of the validator type and `undefined`.

 ```typescript
 import { optional, number } from "narrows";